VCACanada/docs-external/starlink/instructions.md

 ![Cable Waterproofing](images/image0000021.jpg)

-**IMPORTANT** Approval from the property landlord must be received prior to creating any punctures/holes through the structure.
+**IMPORTANT:** Approval from the property landlord **must** be received prior to creating any punctures/holes through the structure.
 Consult with the hospital manager on how to contact the landlord and request that approval.

 ### Pitched Roof